Tours & Events for the History and Architecture Lover

 Saturday, March 29, 2025 9 am - 1 pm

-The 1st annual PGC Golf Scramble will be held on March 29th, 2025 at the Natchez Golf Club.
-The golf scramble will start at 9:00 AM and ends at 1:00 PM.
-Teams of two players will play 18 holes with several unique challenges.
-Awards given to 1st, 2nd and 3rd place, closet to the pin, hole-in-one and longest drive.
-Also, a raffle of great prizes.
-All proceeds raised go to the Pilgrimage Garden Club’s historic preservation efforts.
+Scramble at the Natchez Golf Club located in Duncan Park.
+The golf scramble will start at 9:00 AM and ends at 1:30 PM.
+Teams of two players will play 18 holes with several unique hole challenges - Closet to The Pin, Hole-in-One, Longest Drive and a surprise challenge at Hole 6.
+Awards given to 1st, 2nd and 3rd place teams.
+Food, Snacks and Drinks included.

 -